JaneliaSciComp/BigStitcher-Spark/README.md

 The [dataset that was aligned using interest points](https://drive.google.com/file/d/13b0UzWuvpT_qL7JFFuGY9WWm-VEiVNj7/view?usp=sharing) would be fused in a similar way, except that here we specify a bounding box `embryo` that was specified using BigStitcher and we choose to save as N5:

-<code>./affine-fusion -x ~/SparkTest/IP/dataset.xml -o ~/SparkTest/IP/fused.n5 -d /ch0/s0 -s N5 --bdv 0,0 --multiRes --UINT8 --minIntensity 0 --maxIntensity 255 --timepointId 18</code>
+<code>./affine-fusion -x ~/SparkTest/IP/dataset.xml -o ~/SparkTest/IP/fused.n5 -s N5 --bdv 18,0 --multiRes --UINT8 --minIntensity 0 --maxIntensity 255 --timepointId 18</code>

-<code>./affine-fusion -x ~/SparkTest/IP/dataset.xml -o ~/SparkTest/IP/fused.n5 -d /ch0/s0 -s N5 --bdv 0,0 --multiRes --UINT8 --minIntensity 0 --maxIntensity 255 --timepointId 18</code>
+<code>./affine-fusion -x ~/SparkTest/IP/dataset.xml -o ~/SparkTest/IP/fused.n5 -s N5 --bdv 30,0 --multiRes --UINT8 --minIntensity 0 --maxIntensity 255 --timepointId 18</code>

-Here is an example config for this [example dataset](https://drive.google.com/file/d/1ajjk4piENbRrhPWlR6HqoUfD7U7d9zlZ/view?usp=sharing) for the main class `net.preibisch.bigstitcher.spark.SparkAffineFusion`:

-<code>./affine-fusion -x ~/SparkTest/Stitching/dataset.xml -o ~/SparkTest/Stitching/fused.n5 -d /ch0/s0 -s ZARR --multiRes --preserveAnisotropy --UINT8 --minIntensity 1 --maxIntensity 254 --channelId 0</code>

 *Note: here I save it as UINT8 [0..255] and scale all intensities between `1` and `254` to that range (so it is more obvious what happens).
 If you omit `UINT8`, it'll save as `FLOAT32` and no `minIntensity` and `maxIntensity` are required. `UINT16` [0..65535] is also supported.*